H&R Block (NYSE:HRB) Issues FY 2023 Earnings Guidance

-H&R Block (NYSE:HRB – Get Rating) last released its quarterly earnings results on Tuesday, August 9th.
-The company reported $1.43 earnings per share for the quarter, topping analysts’ consensus estimates of $1.24 by $0.19.
-The business had revenue of $1.05 billion during the quarter, compared to analysts’ expectations of $994.77 million.
-H&R Block had a return on equity of 6,248.49% and a net margin of 16.61%.
-The company’s revenue was up .4% compared to the same quarter last year.
-During the same period in the prior year, the business posted $1.39 EPS.
-Analysts expect that H&R Block will post 3.44 EPS for the current fiscal year.
+H&R Block (NYSE:HRB – Get Rating) last issued its quarterly earnings results on Tuesday, August 9th.
+The company reported $1.43 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.24 by $0.19.
+H&R Block had a net margin of 15.99% and a negative return on equity of 2,398.97%.
+The company had revenue of $1.05 billion during the quarter, compared to the consensus estimate of $994.77 million.
+During the same quarter in the previous year, the firm earned $1.39 earnings per share.
+The firm’s quarterly revenue was up .4% on a year-over-year basis.
+On average, analysts predict that H&R Block will post 3.8 earnings per share for the current fiscal year.

 H&R Block Increases Dividend